 When one says ‘used car’, the first thing to pop up on one’s mind is the maintenance required.
 Sellers will do just about anything to pass off their tin can as a luxury car but it’s up to you to figure out the difference.

 Pay attention to the details, check under the hood, check for any type of noise that arouses your suspicion and always do your homework before you go and see a car.
 Figure out the common issues a particular car model faces and try to ascertain the reason the car is up for sale.
 It is times like these that your petrolheadad friend can come in handy.

 When a car owner deregisters a car they are entitled to two types of rebates, either PARF (Preferential Additional Registration Fee: a rebate that you are entitled to should your car be de-registered within 10 years from the date it was first registered on) or COE (Certificate of Entitlement: the certificate that declares the holder of the COE, you, the owner of a car and permits you to use it legally.
 It can be renewed if you wish to continue using the car after its 10 year depreciation period is over).

 So when buying a used car, you should consider the type of rebates the previous owner has had.
-PARF cars are comparatively newer than COE cars which means less maintenance work but also a high OMV which can drive up your budget.
-COE cars on the other hand are older, may require more maintenance and repairs but can fit into tighter budgets.
+PARF cars are comparatively newer than COE cars which mean less maintenance work but also a high OMV which can drive up your budget.
+COE cars, on the other hand, are older and may require more maintenance and repairs but can fit into tighter budgets.